Waning gibbous moon

 A waning gibbous moon can surprise you if you happen to be out late in the evening and you catch it rising eerily, some hours after sunset.
 It’ll be glowing red like a misshapen full moon when it’s near the horizon.

-Sometimes in a daytime sky
+Sometimes you’ll notice it in the daytime sky

 A waning gibbous moon also initiates a rash of questions about seeing the moon during the day.